 The Logan River corridor provides valuable wildlife habitat.
 The river and its associated riparian vegetation provide habitat for a variety of bird species.
 These species are listed in appendix B of this document.
-Appendix C lists the native plant species in the riparian zone along the Logan Civily to send additional sentence.
-River.
+Appendix C lists the native plant species in the riparian zone along the Logan River.